 In an earlier article, Mindfulness: Potent Medicine for Easing Physical Suffering

-, I noted that bodily discomfort has three components: (1) the unpleasant physical sensation itself; (2) our emotional reaction to the discomfort, such as anger or fear; and (3) the thoughts that are triggered by the discomfort, such as, "This pain will never go away" or "I'm a weak person because I hate this pain so much."
+, I noted that bodily discomfort has three aspects to it: (1) the unpleasant physical sensation itself; (2) our emotional reaction to the discomfort, such as anger or fear; and (3) the thoughts that are triggered by the discomfort, such as, "This pain will never go away" or "I'm a weak person because I hate this pain so much."
 In that piece, I discussed (2) and (3) which—together—are often called mental suffering.
 Here, I want to focus on (1) above—the actual physical sensation of pain, although the techniques I'll describe can help with any physical discomfort (I know because I use them for my achy flu-like symptoms).

 Before I explain these techniques, I want to make it clear that I don't have a negative view of pain medication.
 I think it's misguided that so many people regard the taking of pain medication as a sign of weakness.
 We're told "no pain...no gain" or "push through the pain."
 I suspect that people who offer this type of advice have never suffered from chronic pain.
 Everyone has to find what's right for his or her body.
 For some of you, it may be a combination of pain medication and these techniques.